mattxwang/qwerhacks-21-workshops/README.md

 * [Learning Lab Crash Course: Misc DevOps](https://github.com/uclaacm/learning-lab-crash-course-su20/tree/master/14-misc-devops)
 * [Learning Lab Crash Course: Intro to Firebase](https://github.com/uclaacm/learning-lab-crash-course-su20/tree/master/18-firebase)

-He'd also like to thank ACM Hack for Hackschool, which covers many intro to web development topics; he borrowed the BTS Twitter photos used in "[Should I use React in my hackathon project?](https://github.com/malsf21/qwerhacks-21-workshops/tree/main/react/should-i-use-react)" from their [Hackschool 2020, Intro to React Workshop](https://github.com/uclaacm/learning-lab-crash-course-su20/tree/master/07-intro-react).
+He'd also like to thank ACM Hack for Hackschool, which covers many intro to web development topics; he borrowed the BTS Twitter photos used in "[Should I use React in my hackathon project?](https://github.com/malsf21/qwerhacks-21-workshops/tree/main/react/should-i-use-react)" from their [Hackschool 2020, Intro to React Workshop](https://github.com/uclaacm/hackschool-f20/tree/main/session-7-intro-react).

 ## Licensing

-The contents of this workshop (like the rest of this repository) are dual-licensed under the [MIT License](https://github.com/malsf21/qwerhacks-21-workshops/blob/main/LICENSE) and the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/); feel free to use whichever license suits your purpose better.
+The contents of this repository are dual-licensed under the [MIT License](https://github.com/malsf21/qwerhacks-21-workshops/blob/main/LICENSE) and the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/); feel free to use whichever license suits your purpose better.

 I'd love to hear if you found this helpful, or if you have any suggestions!
 Please send me an email at [matt@matthewwang.me](mailto:matt@matthewwang.me).